L13/vscode-projects/README.md

 ### Workspaces Context menu

 * `Open` - Open the folder, workspace or project in the current window.
 Ignores `l13Projects.openInNewWindow`.
-* `Open in new Window` - Open the folder, workspace or project in a new window.
+* `Open in New Window` - Open the folder, workspace or project in a new window.
 Ignores `l13Projects.openInNewWindow`.
 * `Save Project` - Save the folder or workspace as a project.
 * `Add to Favorites` - Add the folder, workspace or project to favorites.
 * `Open in Integrated Terminal` - Open the folder, workspace or project in the terminal.